Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-A first representative simulation of SSD for a 2D three-grains film, with aspect ratios $r^{\rm 2D}_\text{left}=r_\text{right}^{\rm 2D}=12.5$ and $r_\text{center}^{\rm 2D}=25$, is shown in Fig.~\ref{fig:figure1}b.
-This setting approximates stripes infinitely extended in the direction perpendicular to the illustration \cite{BollaniNC2019}.
+The simulation of SSD for a 2D three-grains film is shown in Fig.~\ref{fig:figure1}b.
 In the initial stages, rims form at the edges of the film as it retracts, while a groove develops at the GBs where the film eventually breaks.
-Afterward, every grain evolves following the SSD dynamic of a single crystal, resulting in a number of final islands equal to the number of initial grains.
+Afterward, each grain evolves according to the SSD dynamics of a single crystal.
 In the central grain at $t=0.25$, the typical material depletion in the center due to surface diffusion \cite{ThompsonARMR2012} can be observed, leading to a dent in the surface.
 For grains with large aspect ratios, as obtained after recrystallization, impingement of single-crystal patches, or abnormal grain growth, material depletion can cause breakpoints within grain centers, leading to more islands than initial grains.